willyweather/slate/source/index.html.md

 ### Response

-An array of Warning objects, see <a href="/#warning">Warning</a> for a description of Warnings objects.
+An array of Warning objects, see <a href="/#warning">Warning</a> for a description of a Warning response.

 ## Warning